Make new friends in Dublin, Ireland

 Just a short distance from the University College Dublin, Dundrum Town Centre is Dublin’s main shopping hub and Ireland’s largest entertainment centre.
 This is a great place to visit with your roommate, with shops, restaurants and entertainment venues open till late.
 Grab lunch at a café, visit the dlr Mill Theatre or catch a blockbuster at the cinema.
 With plenty of space indoors, this is an all-weather destination that’s always got something going on.

 This vast park is one of the largest urban parks in Europe and is home to Dublin Zoo, the Wellington Monument and a herd of fallow deer.
 If studying in the spring or summer, this park has a packed program of events and festivals.
+In the city over the summer for an internship?
 Visit during one of their big summer events for a great way to meet likeminded people and get a flavor of Irish culture.
 Or pack a picnic and head there with a group of friends to relax surrounded by nature.

 This trendy neighborhood is known for its lively pubs and nightlife, but don’t miss the independent stores here like Gutter Bookshop and Indigo & Cloth.
 Take a friend to a pub with live Irish music and that famous Irish craic where everyone is made to feel welcome.
 If you’re a fan of U2 and other contemporary Irish musicians, pop into The Irish Rock and Roll Museum here for a backstage peek inside a working music studio.

-Step back in time as you wander through Merrion Square, home to some of the finest Georgian buildings in Ireland surrounding a pretty park.
+Step back in time as you wander through Merrion Square near Trinity College Dublin, home to some of the finest Georgian buildings in Ireland surrounding a pretty park.
 This square was also once home to Oscar Wilde and you can stop and say “hi” to his statue lounging on a rock.
 Visit here on a weekend when there’s usually a market, festival or event happening in the park where you can spark up a conversation.
 If the weather turns, you’re never far from a pub here.

 Take a walk to this scenic beach, located just a short stroll from University College Dublin.
 This is a popular spot for Dubliners looking for a leisurely stroll with a stunning view of Dublin Bay.
 The Martello Tower is a famous landmark here where James Joyce stayed and drew inspiration for Ulysses.
 You can visit the tower and James Joyce Museum on your visit to Sandymount Strand.
 If all that beach walking has worked up an appetite, pop into Strand Fare deli for a pastry.